Laughter Yoga Classes in Dublin Ireland

 What should I wear?

-Clothes that you are comfortable and bring a bottle of water as you may get thirsty.
+No special clothing is needed, wear whatever clothes you are comfortable in.
+It's a good idea to bring a bottle of water, as you may get thirsty.

 I have never done Yoga

-No worries, Laughter Yoga is fun and relaxing.
+No worries, it's new and most people haven't yet experienced it.
+Laughter Yoga is fun and relaxing.

 What are the Benefits of Laughter Yoga?